RECeSS-EU-Project/stanscofi/README.md

 ## Community guidelines with respect to contributions, issue reporting, and support

 [Pull requests](https://github.com/RECeSS-EU-Project/stanscofi/pulls) and [issue flagging](https://github.com/RECeSS-EU-Project/stanscofi/issues) are welcome, and can be made through the GitHub interface.
-Support can be provided by reaching out to recess-project-at-proton.me.
+Support can be provided by reaching out to ``recess-project[at]proton.me``.
 However, please note that contributors and users must abide by the [Code of Conduct](https://github.com/RECeSS-EU-Project/stanscofi/blob/master/CODE%20OF%20CONDUCT.md).